 - They got internships!
 Yes, three students wound up being hired for actual positions after connecting with the employer who mock interviewed them!

 So what is a mock interview like?
 Usually they are 30 minutes long and consist of two parts: first a Q&A “interview” (10-15 minutes) followed by 10 minutes of feedback.
 There’s always a chance for you to seek advice and ask questions.
 The mock interviews conducted by employers are much less intimidating than real interviews.
-Remember to treat your mock interview as a real interview; show up on time, wear business casual, and put your best foot forward.
+Remember to treat your mock interview as a real interview; show up on time, wear business casual (yes, even on your camera), and put your best foot forward.

-If you can’t come to the CCD for a mock interview, then check out Big Interview, a virtual tool in Handshake.
+If you can’t attend a mock interview, then check out Big Interview, a virtual tool in Handshake.
 You can also check with your career office to see when you can schedule a mock interview with a staff member.